Rising Bunker Prices Could be Good News for Traders

 If that happens, IFO380 would likely jump above $550/mt, at least until the start of the expected shift in demand to MGO that the industry will make in the run up to January 1, 2020 when the new 0.50% global sulfur cap comes into force.

-Presumably of greater concern would be the fact that $100/bbl would likely translate to MGO at above 900/mt, but again, this would be before any IMO 2020 considerations are taken into account.
+Presumably of greater concern would be the fact that $100/bbl crude would likely translate to MGO at above 900/mt, but again, this would be before any IMO 2020 considerations are taken into account.